 Leaning on the rough wood rail, she gazed nowhere.
 The cherry blossoms around her, the cheerful bubbling at her feet, the fluttering leaves: she saw nothing.

-Children ran past her.
-One sweet voice cut her heart.
+Happy children ran past her.
+One sweet voice cut to her heart.
 She cried.

 Tears spilled into the nowhere.
 They poured out.
 Her grief mingled in the water, began coursing along.

-Her tears passed a willow tree.
-They passed the small turtle rock.
+Her tears ran under a willow tree.
+They swirled around the small turtle rock.
 Around gentle bends her tears coursed slowly, glistening over green pebbles.
 Her tears mixed with the spring rains; like lost silver they shimmered in sunshine.
-Her tears ran and ran as the stream narrowed, in a growing hurry, it seemed, to go somewhere.
-Elsewhere.
+Her tears ran and ran and ran as the stream narrowed, in a growing hurry, it seemed, to go somewhere.
+Anywhere.

 Suddenly, over a steep waterfall her tears thundered.
 They turned to mist.